SV-97/SV-97.github.io/books.md

   * New Thinking by Dagogo Altraide in English
   * Language Implementation Patterns by Terrence Parr in English
   * Haskell Intensivkurs by Marco Block & Adrian Neumann in German
+  * Wie man mathematisch denkt by Kevin Houston
+  * Things to make and do in the fourth Dimension by Matt Parker in English